HenrikBach1/ansible-scripts/README.md

 This repository contains Ansible scripts and supporting shell scripts for setting up and managing development environments in Docker containers.

+## Container Types

+This repository provides scripts for two types of development containers:

+1. **ROS2 Development Container**: A complete development environment for ROS2 with all necessary tools and libraries
+2. **Yocto Development Container**: A build environment for Yocto Project development using CROPS/poky

+## Container Scripts

+### Standard Scripts
+- `run-ros2-container.sh`: Standard ROS2 container runner
+- `run-yocto-container.sh`: Standard Yocto container runner

+### Robust Container Scripts
+For more reliable container lifecycle management, especially when using detached commands or VS Code:
+- `robust-ros2-container.sh`: Creates robust ROS2 containers with reliable keep-alive processes
+- `robust-yocto-container.sh`: Creates robust Yocto containers with reliable keep-alive processes

+The robust scripts are recommended for environments where you need maximum stability with VSCode remote development.

 ## Common Container Features

 All development containers in this repository share these common features: